Getting a Buy-To-Sell Mortgage

 Map out your exit strategy

-Your business plan and exit strategy are going to be key in terms of convincing lenders that you’re able to pay back the loan.
-Renovation schedules, costs and projected profit are all important and any previous experience you have as a property developer can also help lenders to feel confident in your plans.
+Your business plan and exit strategy will be key to convincing lenders that you can repay the loan.
+Renovation schedules, costs, and projected profit are also important, and any previous experience you have as a property developer can also help them feel confident in your plans.

 Secure your deposit

-This could be the profits of a previous property renovation or if you have a portfolio of properties so may be releasing equity.
+Your deposit could be the profits of a previous property renovation or, if you have a portfolio of properties, the release of equity.
 You’ll likely need a minimum 25% deposit, so it’s key that you’ve factored this in, as well as legal fees and mortgage arrangement fees.

 Identify the right lender